 This was the first industrial use of garnets.
 In industries, they are used to produce sandpapers.
 This is possible because of the hardness properties of garnet.
 With a Mohs hardness of about 6.5 to 7.5, they function effectively as abrasives in different manufacturing processes.
 When garnets are crushed, rough edges are formed for cutting and sanding.
 The small granules gathered from the crushed garnet are bonded to paper to produce reddish color sandpaper which is used as a popular abrasive in woodwork shops.
 The crushed garnets can also be screened to several sizes so that they can be sold as abrasive powders and granules.

 Garnets are used in textile industries for stonewashing denim.
 An advantage of using garnets is that it can be used to wash textile without causing any damage whatsoever to it.
 Stonewashing is used in the manufacturing process of textiles to produce a worn-out appearance on the textile material.
 It helps to increase the flexibility and softness of rigid materials like denim and canvas.
 Here, garnets can be used in place of large stones for washing the fabric.
 On rotation of the wash cylinder, the fibers of the textile are repeatedly beaten and pounded by the garnet.
 This is overall a relatively gentle process which does not significantly weaken the fabric.

-Ship Building and Repair
+Ship and Aircraft Building and Repair

 Garnets are used in blast-room applications.
 They are used where sensitive substrates, aluminum surfaces and installed electromagnetic components are used before the use of steel shot or grit.

 Garnets are used as abrasives in the fine grinding of glass to produce very smooth surfaces.
 They can also be used to cave out several shapes for artistic purposes.
 They can also be used to clean glass surfaces to get rid of things like fingerprint imprints or dirt, etc. The glass polishing application is expanded to include scratch free lapping of semiconductor materials such as silica for the production of computer microprocessors.

 Garnets can be used for industrial flooring purposes.
 It is an ideal option for flooring because of its anti-skid characteristics.
 This is an essential characteristic because the floors within an industrial facility are meant to be safe for the movement of people and machines.
 Industrial floors made with garnets are usually durable, safe and easy to clean.